TheTrustyPwo/discordjs-bot-template/README.md

 ## Usage

 #### Custom Slash Commands
+For this tutorial, we will be creating a simple `/say <message>` command which will echo the message specified by the user
 1. Navigate to `src/commmands`
 2. Create a directory which will be the command category (For this tutorial, we'll be using `utility`)
 3. Create a new Javascript file under the directory, name of the file will be the command name